<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2511/what-values-does-post-structuralist-anarchism-have</guid>
+<guid isPermaLink="true">https://anarchy101.org/2977/what-would-happen-with-the-internet-in-anarchism?show=24424#a24424</guid>

 </item>